Usnea glabrata: Description

 Usnea glabrata forms a small, erect thallus (body) that typically reaches up to 5–10 cm in height.
 The thallus is sparsely to densely branched, with the branching pattern primarily - (where dividing branches are unequal in thickness).
 The branches are generally slender, measuring up to 1.5–1.8 mm in diameter, and are characteristically inflated with a somewhat swollen appearance.
 They often display (small pit-like depressions on the surface) and are typically constricted or (tapering at both ends) at their bases.
 Branch tips commonly curve backwards.

 The surface of U. glabrata has a somewhat shiny appearance, which distinguishes it from many other Usnea species that have a surface.
 This feature is typical for species in the U. fragilescens group.
 The (outer protective layer) is thin, comprising only 4–5–7% of the branch radius.
 The medulla (inner layer) is loosely structured with an (cobweb-like) texture and is relatively thick, making up 32–36–39% of the branch radius.
 The central axis (core strand) is thin, constituting 13–18–23% of the branch diameter.

 Annular cracks (ring-like breaks in the cortex) are normally sparse and slightly constricted, occasionally featuring thin, everted medullary rings (where the inner tissue protrudes through the cracks).
 The base of the thallus is typically constricted to fusiform and ranges from pale to slightly blackened in colour.

 One of the distinctive features of U. glabrata is the general absence of (wart-like protrusions), which may occasionally appear as low and sparse structures, but are very rarely tall and numerous.
 Fibrils (small, hair-like branches) are usually abundant.

 The reproductive structures called soralia typically develop near the branch tips.
 These soralia are tuberculate (having small rounded protuberances) to distinctly excavate (hollowed out), especially in older specimens preserved in herbaria.
-They are relatively large and often become confluent (merging together).
+They are relatively large and often become confluent (merging).
 Soralia develop either from flat areas of the cortex or from tubercles, producing granular (powdery propagules for asexual reproduction).
 Isidia (another type of vegetative propagule) are absent, although isidia-like occasionally appear on the soralia.